morozkin/Point2Image/site/index.md

 * perform decoding/resizing/transformation of the downloaded image on a background thread
 * cache processed images in the LRU cache with configurable constraints

+#### DI
+{: .label .label-purple }

+A DI container with flexible storage policies is required for optimal memory consumption.
+It is crucial to control the lifetime of our objects, whether they should be kept in memory for the whole app lifetime or only while there is at least one reference to them.

+We can also end up with different containers for each major module in our app, but due to the size of the codebase, this doesn't make much sense for this test project.

 #### Testing
 {: .label .label-purple }

 There are two types of tests to consider:
 * UI tests verify that UI correctly reflects all the possible states
 * Unit tests verify that components worked as expected based on a different input.
-The use of DI principles and abstractions is essential to supporting this kind of testing
+The use of [DI](#di) principles and abstractions is essential to supporting this kind of testing

 #### Optimizations
 {: .label .label-purple }